-You may have even noticed how they have the tendency to crop up in social media feeds, online forums and whiteboard discussions.
+You may have noticed how they have a tendency to appear in social media feeds, online forums and whiteboard discussions.

 - What is a Venn diagram?

-- What Venn diagrams can be used for
+- What can Venn diagrams be used for?

 - How to create a Venn diagram